- Getting Musical With Harmonics

 - Knopfler-Style Lead Playing

-If you like this lesson, then the GT Rock Style Courses have a lot more that cover ideas on how to play rock rhythm riffs!
+If you like this lesson, then GT has a lot more that cover ideas on how to us the pentatonic major scale across the guitar!

 You need to be registered to ask our instructors a question.